thesteau/Portfolio-Cloud-API-Application/README.md

 Note: Code presented here differs greatly from the original project submission.
 *You are liable for any damages due to reproducing any part of this code repo without permission.*

+## API Specification
+Please see the "API SPEC.pdf" file to view details on this REST API

+The following REST conventions are supported:
+* GET
+* POST
+* PATCH
+* PUT
+* DELETE

+## Cloud hosting
+The project leverages the Google Cloud Platform (GCP) to host and process API specific transactions.

 ## Constants.py
 A constants file is used to retain the following ephemeral details:
 ```python